 Approach:

-Diagnosed the core blocker as value translation failure, not an awareness gap, and reoriented the GTM motion around buyer journey completion.
+Diagnosed the core blocker as value translation failure, not an awareness gap, and rebuilt the GTM motion around it.

-Replaced infrastructure-centric messaging with an Outcome-First model built around vertical-specific AI business outcomes.
+Replaced infrastructure-centric messaging with an Outcome-First model built around vertical-specific AI business outcomes for both technical and non-technical buyers.

-Enforced Level 3 Operational Alignment, unifying sales and marketing on shared data systems and qualification rules before scaling.
+Unified sales and marketing on shared data systems and qualification rules before scaling — eliminating the misalignment that was stalling pipeline.

 Validated the narrative through two MVP iterations with select teams before global rollout, compressing risk without stalling momentum.